 Mr. Sterling has also secured therapy for his clients, including drug therapy to those offenders addicted to drugs and psychological counseling to those offenders who grew up in an abusive household or suffer from mental illness.
 When an individual is given the opportunity to rehabilitate themselves, it gives them the opportunity to remain self-supporting within the community.

+Our aggressive yet creative advocacy has helped countless clients avoid jail in both misdemeanor and felony cases.
 Mr. Sterling has formed many relationships, throughout California, with program directors, addiction specialists, and doctors.
 Below are just some of the facilities he has worked with in order to secure treatment for his clients.